Google Cloud Results

 The messaging tools were not being used to full effect either.
 When Gmail was first introduced, training was optional; some of the teams were therefore not familiar with features such as attaching documents from Google Drive or archiving content.
 To help ensure the whole business was using Gmail to its full potential, there has been strong internal promotion of Google’s easy-to-use, online G Suite Training tools.
 “It’s very easy to consume and very effective,” says Manesh.

-“More and more of our employees use Hangouts Meet.
+“More and more of our employees use Google Meet.
 Our employees often work as part of teams that are dispersed around the world, so they don’t have the chance to actually meet their colleagues,” Manesh explains.
-“Hangouts Meet fundamentally changes how people interact; you can put a face to a name and really engage with your team.
+“Google Meet fundamentally changes how people interact; you can put a face to a name and really engage with your team.
 It’s as close as you can get to meeting in person.”

-To encourage further use, the IT team has committed to equipping at least one room in every Sanmina facility around the world with Hangouts Meet hardware.
-“We definitely expect to save time and reduce travel costs with Hangouts Meet,” Manesh confirms.
+To encourage further use, the IT team has committed to equipping at least one room in every Sanmina facility around the world with Meet hardware.
+“We definitely expect to save time and reduce travel costs with Google Meet,” Manesh confirms.
 “But the bigger benefit for us is definitely the way it brings people together.”

 Collaborating across teams and communities